-U.S. has recorded 704 cases of measles this year, a 25-year-high-health officials
+U.S. has recorded 704 cases of measles this year, a 25-year-high: health officials

 (Reuters) - The United States recorded 78 new measles cases last week for a total of 704 cases so far this year, the greatest number in a quarter century, federal health officials said on Monday.

-The number was up 1.3 percent since the most recent tally of 695 reported on Wednesday, according to The U.S. Centers for Disease Control and Prevention.
+The number was up 1.3 percent since the most recent tally of 695 reported on Wednesday, according to the U.S. Centers for Disease Control and Prevention.

 Some 22 states have recorded cases of the extremely contagious and sometimes deadly disease.

+The cases have been concentrated in New York City, where officials said more than 390 have been recorded since October, mostly among children in Orthodox Jewish communities in Brooklyn.
+Most of the recently recorded cases have been in New York and Los Angeles, officials said on Monday.

+A vocal fringe of U.S. parents oppose vaccines believing, contrary to scientific evidence, that ingredients in them can cause autism or other disorders.

-Reporting by Gabriella Borter in New York and Scott Malone in Boston
+Reporting by Gabriella Borter in New York; Editing by Scott Malone and Tom Brown